ahy3nz/ommperator/README.md

 The creation of any additional OpenMM objects will require re-populating the ommperator to re-establish links.

-Example: Using ommperator to modify some force constants
+Example: Using mbuild+foyer to create a parametrized parmed Structure, creating an OpenMM system, ommperator to modify some OpenMM forces, re-creating the parmed Structure, and using coMMParE to calculate new energies.
 ```python3
 import mbuild as mb
 import parmed as pmd